Headaches are widely viewed as a common side effect of birth control pills. But is the pill itself to blame for your headache?

 Progestin-only pill packs don’t contain inactive or reminder pills.
 You take the minipill every day.
 These may be a better option for you if your body can’t tolerate estrogen.

-Other women may find that the drop in estrogen that accompanies menstrual bleeding can cause or worsen their headaches.
+Others may find that the drop in estrogen that accompanies menstrual bleeding can cause or worsen their headaches.

 Birth control pills aren’t strictly to blame for this.
 Whether you’re taking birth control pills or not, the reduction in estrogen that accompanies menstrual bleeding may put your body into a kind of hormonal withdrawal.